-Why Personal Loans Aren't Taxable Income
+Why Most Personal Loans Are Not Taxable

 The IRS doesn't consider personal loans as taxable income because they represent borrowed money that must be repaid according to your loan agreement.
 Unlike wages, investment gains, or business profits, personal loans create a debt obligation rather than increasing your net worth.